• home

 I pay respect to all Aboriginal and Torres Strait Islanders, to their Elders, past and present, and to their country.
 Sovereignty was never ceded and settler colonialism is ongoing.

-Adele has completed art residencies at Shiro Oni, Japan (2017), Centre for Dramaturgy and Curation, Australia (2019), Bantengan Nuswantara, Indonesia (2023), Pos Yum, Malaysia (2023), MAPFest, Malaysia (2023) and a photography intensive with Magnum Photos x PHOTO Festival (2021).
+She has undertaken art residencies at Shiro Oni, Japan (2017), Centre for Dramaturgy and Curation, Australia (2019), Bantengan Nuswantara, Indonesia (2023), Pos Yum, Malaysia (2023), MAPFest, Malaysia (2023), and a photography intensive with Magnum Photos x PHOTO Festival (2021).

 She shares most of her time between Naarm / Birraranga (Melbourne, Victoria), and the region of her birthplace on Bundjalung Country (North Coast of NSW).